3ternal/Voiceer/README.md

 ![](https://user-images.githubusercontent.com/31283418/72231986-bd7a5680-3601-11ea-8f46-fec58664c17f.png)

-4. That's all (note: your changes will be auto-saved)
+4. That's all (note: your changes will be auto-saved).

 ### Load an existing preset
 1. Click on the circle at the top and select a preset.

 2. Just as when creating a new preset, you can use the plus (+) or minus (-) buttons to add or remove voice clips to a particular event.

-3. That's all (note: your changes will be auto-saved)
+3. That's all (note: your changes will be auto-saved).

-## Misc
+## Other Buttons
-### Return to Preset Selection Mode
+### Return to Preset Selection Mode (Preset選択モードに戻る)
-You will return to Preset Selection Mode, and the editing window will be reinitialized.
+You will return to Preset Selection Mode, and the editing window will be reset.

-# Voice Package Creation (for creators)
+# Voice Package Creation
 1. Navigate to Window -> Voiceer -> Voice Preset Generator.
 2. Select your preset.
 3. Click on the "Create Package" button at the very bottom (パッケージを出力する).
 4. That's all.

 ## About Voice Files
-* The voice files are located in "Assets/Voiceer/VoiceResources/<Preset Name>".
+* The voice files are located in "Assets/Voiceer/VoiceResources/\<Preset Name\>".
 Feel free to use them.
 * wav files are recommended.

 # Operating Environment
 Confirmed: Unity 2018-2021

 Will most likely work on later versions as well.

 -----------------------------------